-I’m feeling really fucking angry and fear has taken up residence like some unwelcomed semi-permanent lodger.
+I’m feeling really fucking angry, and fear has taken up residence like some unwelcomed semi-permanent lodger.
 Maybe I should give up the paper, run away, write a novel.
-I could work in a bar and live in a garret and my story could become a best seller.
-I’d call it, ‘Wayne Keech: Bowling Ball and Skittle,’ because the book would be about Wayne and that’s pretty much what he’s always been.
+I could work in a bar and live in a garret; my story could become a best seller.
+I’d call it, ‘Wayne Keech: Bowling Ball and Skittle,’ because the book would be about Wayne, and that’s pretty much what he’s always been.

 You forget so much of childhood.
 Sometimes it feels like a waste of life.
 I mean, you live through all those years, nine or ten of them, and the only things you remember are catastrophically bad or exceptionally good.
 Other than that, it’s just impressions, shadows emerging from a mist then disappearing again, fragments.
 Other people remember more about those years than you do.
 Old people love to tell you about you.

-I move to Wellington Road Primary when I’m almost eight and I’m nervous and not too happy about my new school which is huge compared to the village primary I just left.
-I feel like I’ve walked through the front door of a tiny shop to find myself in a crowded hypermarket and there’s no-one I recognise.
+I move to Wellington Road Primary when I’m almost eight, and I’m nervous and not too happy about my new school, which is huge compared to the village primary I just left.
+I feel like I’ve walked through the front door of a tiny shop to find myself in a crowded hypermarket, and there’s no-one I recognise.
 Then Wayne comes up to me and wants to be my friend and I think, ‘okay,’ because, hell, any port in a storm, right?
-He’s in my class and we play together at break time and lunchtime and he’s waiting at the school gate every morning and it’s always the same.
+He’s in my class so we play together at break time and lunchtime and he’s waiting for me at the school gate every morning.
+It’s always the same.

 ‘Hi, do you remember my name?’

-‘Wayne,’ I say and he’s really pleased and there’s a stupid grin on his face like he’s won an award or something.
+‘Wayne,’ I say, and he’s really pleased.
+There’s a stupid grin on his face, like he’s won an award or something.

 ‘You’re Phil,’ he says.